alecheckert/quot/README.md

 # quot
-A simple Python-based GUI for visually comparing spot detection methods in single molecule microscopy data
+A simple GUI to compare spot detection methods in single molecule microscopy data